Runner’s knee is a general term for several conditions that cause knee pain and is a common issue among highly-active adults.

-- Discomfort is experienced when pushing in the kneecap.
+- Discomfort is experienced when pressing on the kneecap.

-- Pain is worse when moving up stairs or hills and is noticeably less when moving downwards, though it may be equally painful doing both.
+- Pain is worse when moving up a set of stairs or hills and is noticeably less when moving downwards, though it may be equally painful doing both.

-- Pain escalated slowly, over months and years and gets gradually worse throughout the day.
+- The pain escalated slowly, over months and years, and gets gradually worse throughout the day.

 - Deep knee-bends cause sharp pain.

 - Pain is worse when sitting and once standing up, takes time to go down.

 - Obvious structural integrity issues such as knock-knees, flat feet, or kneecaps that are at an angle.

 - Pain can be both sharp or dull at rest.

 - Squatting or jumping can be extremely painful.

 - Swollen at or below the level of the knee cap.